mevdschee/php-crud-api/README.md

   - Sanitize and validate input using callbacks
   - Permission system for databases, tables, columns and records
   - Multi-tenant database layouts are supported
-  - CORS support for cross-domain requests
+  - Multi-domain CORS support for cross-domain requests
   - Combined requests with support for multiple table names
   - Search support on multiple criteria
   - Pagination, sorting and column selection